 This soup is one my mom has made for years and I love it!
 Baking the potatoes instead of boiling them gives this soup such a rich wonderful flavor!

-Bake the potatoes ahead of time and let them cool completely to make it easier to cut into cubes.
+Bake the potatoes ahead of time, 400 degrees for 1 hour, and let them cool completely to make it easier to cut into cubes.
 Leave most of the skins on.
 If there are pieces that are falling off - remove those.

 The roux is made very simply by melting the butter and adding flour and cooking until bubbly.
 Don't let the name scare you off!